AishaKhalfan/alx-frontend/0x00-html_advanced/README.md

 Directory: 0x00-html_advanced
 File: 35-index.html

-36. Add images to your sections mandatory
+## Task 36.
+Add images to your sections
+mandatory
 Copy the content of 35-index.html into 36-index.html